 The concept of fair trade is global with many companies across different product categories working hard to ensure that farmers and workers are given the basic fundamental human rights by being treated honestly and fairly whilst also promoting sustainable environmental practices.
 In addition to fair prices and payment, strict fair trade certification ensures absolutely NO child labour, good working conditions, no discrimination, no forced labor and no bonded labour.
 There is a transparency from seed to shelf and accountability at every stage to ensure there is positive impact on humanity with no room for anything but the strictest social justice practices being upheld.

 A Fairtrade certified product is created based on a partnership, which honours trade as an inter-dependent relationship.
 Producers receive a fair wage for what they provide, but also a voice in how they manage their resources.
 This honours our shared right as human beings, to have a say in how we choose to live each day, how we choose to love respect and uphold each other as fellow human beings, and how we choose to care for the planet we all call home.

-The beautiful black, blue and green circular logo of a farmer in a field now graces over 3,000 Fairtrade certified products in Australia, including coffee, sugar, flour, tea, ice-cream, chocolate and cotton and the list continues to grow.
+The beautiful black, blue and green circular logo of a farmer in a field now graces over 3,000 Fairtrade certified products in Australia, including coffee, sugar, flour, tea, ice-cream, chocolate and the list continues to grow.
 Buying fair trade means you are setting up a sustainable future.
 You are empowering a future generation to continue to produce food and textiles, while protecting and nurturing the environment to meet ever growing demands.
 It is a personal choice, and a shared societal value.

-Fairtrade Australia New Zealand's top 10 reasons for choosing to support Fairtrade are:
+Top 10 reasons for choosing to support Fairtrade are: